Choice of harness attachment point for the ASAP

 - Mastering these techniques requires specific training.
 Work with a professional to confirm your ability to perform these techniques safely and independently before attempting them unsupervised.

 - We provide examples of techniques related to your activity.
 There may be others that we do not describe here.

-The choice of harness attachment point influences:
+The choice of harness attachment point has an effect on:

-Ventral (seat harness without fall arrest point)
+Ventral (sit harness without fall-arrest point)

-- The ventral attachment point is not an A (fall arrest) point
+- The ventral attachment point is not an A (fall-arrest) point

 - Risk of inversion if the victim is wearing a pack, or has a heavy object attached to the harness

 - Rescuer can easily manage the victim’s position

 - The ASAP can take up space in front of the user during work